Chen666-Oh/Paper-Incorrect-Assignment-Detection/README.md

 - Linux
 - Python 3.10
 - PyTorch 2.2.0+cu121
+- It has high resource requirements, and 8*A100 is recommended.

 ### data
 1. Download the dataset(WhoIsWho-na-v3.1) and place it in the folder `./ChatGLM3/dataset`.